-Justin Whittaker began his camp career as a volunteer junior counselor over 10 years ago.
-Since then, he’s been hired on as summer counselor staff and eventually became Program Director where he trained staff, created a summer curriculum and maintained health and safety in all activities.
+Justin Whittaker- Director, began his WMC career as a volunteer junior counselor over 10 years ago.
+Since then, he has filled the role as a staff summer counselor and then later served as the Camp program director.
+In the program director role, he trained staff, created summer curriculums, and maintained health & safety standards.
 In 2016, Justin accepted the role as Director and continues to share his creativity, enthusiasm, and positivity.
-Justin graduated from Baker University in 2010 with a Bachelor of Arts in Theatre and a minor in communication.
-His focus is on building communication skills, problem-solving, conflict management and teamwork in groups that attend camp.
-He loves dogs, hates mushrooms and is indifferent toward the Dewey Decimal System.
+Justin graduated from Baker University with a Bachelor of Arts in Theatre and a minor in Communication.
+His focus is on building communication skills, problem-solving, conflict management and teamwork.
+He loves dogs, hates mushrooms, and is indifferent toward the Dewey Decimal System.
 Be sure to stop by the office and say “Hello.”

-Scott Siebert was born and raised in Salina Kansas attended KSU until the culinary field called, He became a sous chef at Manhattan Country Club and moved to Lincoln Nebraska.
-He eventually became Executive Chef at Hillcrest Country Club before moving to Council Grove to help run the Hays House kitchen.
-He’s been an Executive Chef at two clubs in Topeka before coming to KSU to cook for the performance table at Bill Snyder Family Stadium.
-He came to work at camp for one reason – He’s addicted to s’mores.
+Scott Siebert was born and raised in Salina, Kansas.
+He attended Kansas State University until the culinary field began calling.
+He became a sous chef at Manhattan Country Club.
+His passions for food then moved him to Lincoln, Nebraska, where he became Executive Chef at Hillcrest Country Club.
+The next leg of his journey landed him in Council Grove, where he helped run the Hays House kitchen.
+His culinary journeys have also allowed him the opportunity to cook for the K-State Athletics performance table at Bill Snyder Family Stadium.
+He came to work at camp for one reason – he’s addicted to s’mores.
 Listen closely at camp because when Scott gets the blues, he’s been known to play the harmonica!

-Being a staff member at Camp White is far more than a summer job… it’s an unforgettable experience in beautiful surroundings.
-Senior Leadership Staff must be at least 18 years of age and a high school graduate.
-Leadership staff have passed full background checks, and be First Aid, CPR, and AED certified.
-Counselors participate in training where they learn about risk management, safety, and how to facilitate fun.
-Many of our leadership team members are college students or are planning on studying education, recreation, or coaching.
+Being a staff member at #ExperienceWMC is far more than a summer job… it’s an unforgettable experience in a beautiful setting.
+Leadership staff must be at least 18 years of age and must pass a background check.
+WMC will provide First Aid, CPR, & AED certifications, as well as, staff training on risk management, safety, and how to facilitate fun.
+Many of our leadership team members are college students and/or those interested in education, recreation, or coaching.

-Volunteers are encouraged to join the staff.
-Many camp weeks we have volunteer pastors to lead our Vespers services and provide bible education.
-Other volunteers are moms, grandmothers, fathers and grandfathers, retired folks and high school and college students looking for philanthropy hours for school or scholarships.
-Volunteers pass the same background checks our staff members do.
-Many times they bring special skills in the way of arts and crafts, music, fishing, outdoor expertise, cooking, cleaning, mowing, painting and other specialties.
+Volunteers are welcome to join our WMC staff.
+Frequently, we have volunteer pastors to lead our Vespers services and provide bible education.
+Other volunteers include– mothers, fathers, grandparents, retired folks, high schoolers, and college students.
+Whether you’re looking for somewhere special to spend your time or you would like to fulfill philanthropy hours for school or scholarships, WMC has a spot for you.
+Volunteers often bring special skills to Camp in the way of arts & crafts, music, fishing, outdoor education, cooking, cleaning, mowing, painting, and many other specialty areas.
 Can’t commit to an entire week?
 You’d rather repair something?
 You’d love to teach fishing?
 There are plenty of ways to get involved!
-If you are interested in volunteering, please give us a call or send us an email on the Contact Page.
+Volunteers are required to complete a background check.
+If you are interested in volunteering, please connect with us on the Contact Page.